saraozn/tp/docs/UserGuide.md

 4. Copy the `propertymatch.jar` file to the folder you want to use as the _home folder_ for PropertyMatch.
 All data will be created and stored in that folder.
 If you are unsure where to place the folder, go to your desktop and create a folder.
 You can then copy the `propertymatch.jar` file into the folder you just created.

 5. Open the folder and double-click on `propertymatch.jar` to open PropertyMatch.
-If this does not work, please open up the terminal on your computer and type in `java -jar propertymatch.jar` to start the application.
+If this does not work, please [open up the terminal](#faq) on your computer and type in `java -jar propertymatch.jar` to start the application.

-6. A GUI similar to the one below should appear in a few seconds.
+6. An app similar to the one below should appear in a few seconds.
 Note that the app already contains some sample data.<br>
 <br> ![startUi](images/startUi.png)

 Congratulations!
 PropertyMatch is now set up and ready to work on your system.